-In November 2021, Humanities Texas will hold two 75-minute webinars for social studies and English Language Arts teachers on the life and work of Frederick Douglass.
+In November 2021, Humanities Texas held two webinars for social studies and English Language Arts teachers on the life and works of Frederick Douglass.

-Like all Humanities Texas teacher programs, the webinars will be content-based and teacher-centered, with an emphasis on developing effective pedagogical strategies.
+Like all Humanities Texas teacher programs, the webinars were content-based and teacher-centered, with an emphasis on developing effective pedagogical strategies.

 Robert S. Levine (University of Maryland, College Park) served as program faculty.

 The institute was made possible with major funding from the State of Texas, with ongoing support from the National Endowment for the Humanities.